 skip to main content

-Tesco raises profit outlook after strong summer
+Tesco raises profit outlook and bets on strong Christmas

 Tesco said today it had benefited from an unusually hot summer and won market share from rivals